efrengtoledo/ResumeGabriel/README.md

 Resume
 Gabriel Toledo
 efrengtoledo@lewisu.edu
+All original work
 This is a web adaptation of my resume